madlib/archived_madlib/ReadMe_Build.txt

 and then connect to the running database process:

 0. Generate XCode project with CMake (in MADlib root directory):
-   `mkdir XCode && cmake -G Xcode ../src`
+   `mkdir -p build/Xcode && cd build/Xcode && cmake -G Xcode ../..`
 1. Add an executable in XCode that points to the postgres binary (e.g., `/usr/local/bin/postgres`)
 2. Do a `select pg_backend_pid();` in psql